Editor's Note: This piece was originally published 6/16/2020 and has been updated since

 At the end of the aforementioned episode of black-ish, during a particularly epic musical number, the show’s protagonist, Dre, rips open his shirt to reveal a black T-shirt that proclaims, “I AM MY ANCESTORS’ WILDEST DREAMS.”
 That quote has stuck with me since I first saw it, and it’s something I’ve found myself reflecting upon deeply these past few weeks.
 I have resources and opportunities my ancestors only dreamt of, and at the same time, we as Black Americans are fighting the same exact battle they were; it just looks different now.

-But like the Black heroes who fought and died for my right to live out their wildest dreams, I will not stop fighting for what’s right.
+Like the Black heroes who fought and died for my right to live out their wildest dreams, I will not stop fighting for what’s right.
 I will not stop pursuing justice and smashing oppression in any form it takes.
 I will continue to lock hands with my Black siblings, both Jewish and of other backgrounds, in this righteous, sacred fight.

 I’ll be celebrating Juneteenth this year, and I encourage my Black Jewish friends to do the same.
 If you have not observed this beautiful day in some way before, consider making this year the first time you do - and be sure to say a Shehecheyanu when you do.